CSC207-UofT/course-project-group-044/accessibility.md

 physical disabilities, or can use one more comfortable; a standards-compliant benefits from browser accessibility work in supporting both input methods.

+**Size and Space for Approach and Use**: Like Low Physical Effort, this principle does not apply directly.
+Respecting the usual browser defaults on colour contrast and font size facilitate this principle indirectly; this follows from the flexibility of use principle above.

 <!--